Coding-Power-101/Web-Dev-101/Week-1/README.md

 2. Locate the icon that has 3 connected squares and 1 square breaking off and click that
 3. A new bar should open up, if on the top of that bar it doesn't say extensions, then you are in the wrong section
 4. When you are in extensions, click on the "Search Extensions" bar at the top
-5. Search up "Live Server"
+5. Search up "Live Server (Five Server)"
-6. Click on "Live Server" by Ritwick Dey
+6. Click on "Live Server" by Yannick
 7. Click on install

 You are done for week 1!